aptech/docs/docs/CR-sqpSolveMT.rst

     .. csv-table::
         :widths: auto

-        "outx.par", "an instance of structure of type PV containing the parameter estimates will be placed in the member matrix  out.par."
+        "outx.par", "an instance of structure of type :class:`PV` containing the parameter estimates will be placed in the member matrix  out.par."
         "out.fct", "scalar, function evaluated at x."
         "out.lagr", "an instance of a SQPLagrange structure containing the Lagrangeans for the constraints.
 The members are:"
         "", "out.lagr.lineq", "Mx1 vector, Lagrangeans of linear equality constraints."